fabiospampinato/grepgrep/readme.md

-  --count-matches                     Print only the number of individual matches --field-context-separator <string>  The string to print in the gutter for context lines --field-match-separator <string>    The string to print in the gutter for matching lines --files                             Print the paths of files that would be searched into --files-with-match, -l              Print only the paths of files with matches --files-without-match, -L           Print only the paths of files without matches --fixed-strings, -F                 Treat the pattern as a literal string instead of a regex --hidden, -.
+  --count-matches                     Print only the number of individual matches --field-context-separator <string>  The string to print in the gutter for context lines --field-match-separator <string>    The string to print in the gutter for matching lines --filename, -H                      Print file names before each match --files                             Print the paths of files that would be searched into --files-with-match, -l              Print only the paths of files with matches --files-without-match, -L           Print only the paths of files without matches --fixed-strings, -F                 Treat the pattern as a literal string instead of a regex --heading                           Print file names as headings before the matches for each file --hidden, -.
 Search into hidden files and hidden directories too --ignore-case, -i                   Ignore the casing when searching --line-number, -n                   Print the line number for each match